zobocode/test_gpg/README.md

  ## How to test this module template

  ### Requirements for local testing
  1. service account credentials

   Put your credentials json file for a service account in the module directory, to inject the permissions in the Docker image.
  2. environment variables
   ```
   export SANDBOX_PROJECT=<your-sandbox-project-name>
   ```

  ### Run the test
  1. build the docker image

- Go into the module directory and run this command :
+ Go into the module directory and run this command:
   ```
   BACK_PROJECT=$SANDBOX_PROJECT SANDBOX_DB_HOST=host.docker.internal make -f ../../Makefile.module local-test
   ```
   The Docker image will be stored in GCP Container Registry.

 2. launch the docker container
   ```
   BACK_PROJECT=$SANDBOX_PROJECT SANDBOX_DB_HOST=host.docker.internal make -f ../../Makefile.module local-test
   ```
   at this step, the Flask application is running at http://0.0.0.0:8080/

 3. Test the application

 To test the application, use a curl request, for example: